 Is Delta8 federally legal?

-The 2018 Farm Bill specifically made all derivatives, isomers, and cannabinoids in hemp legal, provided the final product has less than 0.3% Delta 9 THC.
-For reference, delta 8 THC is an isomer of CBD, a derivative of hemp and CBD, a cannabinoid found in hemp, and is ultimately contained in our extracts with less than 0.3% Delta 9 THC.
+Under the 2018 Farm Bill, all derivatives, isomers, and cannabinoids found in hemp are legal as long as the final product contains less than 0.3% Delta 9 THC.
+Delta 8 THC, which is an isomer of CBD and a derivative of hemp and CBD, is a cannabinoid that can be extracted from hemp and can be found in our extracts containing less than 0.3% Delta 9 THC.

 We often get asked about the Federal Analogue Act, which is part of the Controlled Substances Act, because Delta 8 THC is listed.
 This is where the 2018 Farm Bill is especially helpful, as it also includes an amendment to the Controlled Substances Act, explicitly removing all tetrahydrocannabinols found in hemp.